MeyvinIsCool/Spider-Man-1.9-Mod-by-J16D-Fixes-by-Meyvin-Tweaks/README.md

 - Falling Animations Restored
 - Fully Functional Throw Vehicle Doors Features With Web Sound !!!
 - Fixed Money Bar Not Visible
-- Added New Normal Mapped Suits
+- Fixed Webshooters Textures
-- Fixed Menus Whenever Using Lower Resolutions
+- Fixed Menu Rendering Issues Whenever Using Lower Resolutions
 - Fixed A Bug When Web Zipping Tower After Doing Side Wall Running
 - Added Web Zip While Wall Running (COMPLETED !!)
 - Added GInput (Recommended If You Are Using Controller)
 - Remade Screwball Trigger Now With 3D Blips - GTA3Script
 - Restored Screwball PhotoBomb Challange (This Is Still Ment To Create For 1080p Resolution , Sadly Using Other Resolution Will Make The Bar Overlap....But I Managed To   Fix That For 720p Resolution Too ....Use These Files From The "Use This If You Are Using 720p Resolution" Folder To Fix It !)
 - Added More Reservoirs
 - Added New Screwball Mission (It Is Merged So You Can Try Both Of The Original And My Custom Made Mission)
 - Added Remade Pizza Time Mission by MeyvinIsCool (Mission v2) (Thanks For Mr.Genos Cyborg For Giving Me The Source Code)
 - Added Hit Counter (v2) (Still Need Some Improvements As Its Wont Detect The Suit Powers And And May Have Some Bugs !!)
+- And MORE ....

 I Had So Much Fun Time Making These Fixes And Also Thanks To These People Who Helped Me A Lot !